Skip to main content

 1. Configure your internal network to allow the SSH server to access your capture or materialization endpoint.

 2. To grant external access to the SSH server, it's essential to configure your network settings accordingly.
 The approach you take will be dictated by your organization's IT policies.
-One recommended step is to whitelist Estuary's IP address, which is 34.121.207.128.
+One recommended step is to allowlist the Estuary IP addresses.
 This ensures that connections from this specific IP are permitted through your network's firewall or security measures.

 Setup for AWS